 Lake Avenue Recovery Center provides customized outpatient programming for adults who have become addicted to alcohol and other drugs.
 Our addiction treatment center in Worcester, Massachusetts, also serves patients whose struggles with compulsive substance abuse are accompanied by mental health concerns.

 Features of care at our center include personalized planning, multiple forms of therapy, and flexible scheduling (with both day and evening sessions available).
-To learn more about how we can help you or a loved one, or to schedule a free assessment, please visit our Contact Us page or call our center today.
+To learn more about how we can help you or a loved one, or to schedule a free assessment, head over to our admission page or call us today!